sumcumo/vue-datepicker/docs/guide/DisabledDates/README.md

 Every Saturday and Sunday is disabled.

-## Disable specific days of each month
+## Disable specific days of the month

 ```js
 var state = {